paddeaux/radian/README.md

 ## Section 2: Output

-### 1) SQL
-The radial generation function has functionality for SQL exporting.
-An SQL file can be outputted which allows for replication of the data in a PostgreSQL database, through appropriate table creation and insertion statements.
+The output feature of the tool is incredibly important as it allows students to be able to freely make use of the generated dataset.
+As a pre-processing step before any file export, the final points dataset is stored as a GeoPandas GeoDataframe.

-### 2) GeoJSON
+### 1) GeoJSON
 Exporting of the data to GeoJSON format is very simple thanks to the extensive use of the GeoPandas package, which includes simplified exporting of GeoDataFrames to GeoJSON with a built in function.

+### 2) SQL
+The exporting to SQL requires a great deal more thought than the exporting to geojson.
+GeoPandas has native compatibility for GeoJSON, allowing data to be exported in this way at the call of a function.
+The same can not be said for SQL.
+Through some simple manipulation of the columns and some checks for the data types, an SQL file can be written which will contain the table creation and insert statements for a PostgreSQL database of the generated spatial points.

 ### 3) Plotting
 The tool offers the ability to display the outputted points on a Matplotlib map to demonstrate both the final set of points as well as the intermediate steps and buffers/polygons generated to reach that last dataframe.